crizzy9/.dotfiles/README.md

 # Other useful info and commands
 `:Telescope keymaps` - search LSP keymaps
-`:Mason` + i - To install a new LSP server for a language
-- Update lsp servers?
-Automatic?
+`:Mason` + i - To install a new LSP server for a language U (when in Mason) - Update lsp servers g? (when in Mason) - To view additional info on mason :Lazy - Open package manager installation
 - Open command pallete?

 # LSP keymaps - Works if LSP installed and working and searches within workspace - how to debug?
+## learn about LspAttach

 ## commands
 :Mason - open mason